WillsonSmith/yuzu/extension/README.md

 ## Yuzu 🍋 • Extension Builder

-Use the Yuzu Extension Builder to create browser extensions.
+Use Yuzu to build web browser extensions with ease.